DEAP/deap/doc/tutorials/next_step.rst

 Algorithms
 ----------
-There is several algorithms implemented in a couple modules and examples, but principally in the :mod:`~deap.algorithms` module.
-They are very simple and reflect the basic types of evolutionary algorithms present in the literature.
+There is several algorithms implemented in the :mod:`~deap.algorithms` module.
+They are very simple and
+reflect the basic types of evolutionary algorithms present in the literature.
 The algorithms use a :class:`~deap.base.Toolbox` as defined in the last sections.
 In order to setup a toolbox for an algorithm, you must register the desired operators under a specified names, refer to the documentation of the selected algorithm for more details.
 Once the toolbox is ready, it is time to launch the algorithm.
-The simple evolutionary algorithm takes 5 arguments, a *toolbox*, a *population*, a propability of mating each individual at each generation (*cxpb*), a propability of mutating each individual at each generation (*mutpb*) and a max number of generations (*ngen*).
+The simple evolutionary algorithm takes 5 arguments, a *toolbox*, a *population*, a probability of mating each individual at each generation (*cxpb*), a probability of mutating each individual at each generation (*mutpb*) and a number of generations to accomplish (*ngen*).

 .. literalinclude:: /code/tutorials/part_3/3_8_algorithms.py
    :lines: 33-